Wouldn’t it be great if you could go camping in Sedona for free?

 Big rigs and low clearance vehicles should arrive early to snag a spot within the first mile or so.
 The next few miles (up until about mile six) are much rougher but still manageable in most 2WD vehicles (excluding RVs and vehicles pulling trailers).
 After about mile six, 4WD and high-clearance pretty much become a necessity.

 Schnebly Hill Vista sits at roughly the six-mile mark.
 It’s one of the most popular points along the road – and for good reason.
 The views are insane.
 But you can’t camp at the overlook.
-In fact, camping is only allowed between I-17 (where you turn onto FR 153) and the viewpoint.
+In fact, camping is only allowed between I-17 (where you turn onto FR 153) and just before the viewpoint.

 More Info: